Online Induction >> Contractor Management System

 What is the contractor management checklist?

-A contractor management checklist refers to a tool used by an organization to ensure that outsourced work is done as per the health and safety policy, workplace standards, and terms of the contract.
+It might be used to ensure that contractor work is done as per the health and safety policy, workplace standards and terms of the contract.
 It's part of a sound contractor management system for contracting companies such as building contractors, electricians, plumbing contractors, and labor hire.

 But why is a contractor management checklist used in organizations?